muarshad01/Docker_and_Kubernetes/07_Continuous_Integration_and_Deployment.md

 ```
 Required Update for IAM User and Keys
 -------------------------------------
-In the upcoming lecture, we will be creating an IAM user and then generating a key pair for deployment.
+In the upcoming lecture, we will be creating an `IAM` user and then generating a key-pair for deployment.
 There is a minor required change to this flow.
-Instead of being prompted to create a key pair during the IAM user creation, you must first create the IAM user, then, create a key pair associated with that user.
+Instead of being prompted to create a key-pair during the `IAM`
+user creation, you **must** first create the `IAM` user, then, create a key-pair associated with that user.
 AWS has also changed the terminology from Programmatic Access, to Command Line Interface (CLI).

 Full updated instructions can be found below:
 --------------------------------------------